Banner Image

 Blog Category Image

-Personal development isn't a phrase; it's an exciting journey of self-discovery, finding your own identity as well as who you can ultimately become as a person.
+Personal development isn't a phrase; it's an exciting journey of self-discovery, finding your identity, and who you can ultimately become as a person.
 For instance, whether you want to develop strong habits, improve emotional intelligence, or put greater meaning into your life, perhaps one of the best books would guide, cheer, and change your game.
-These 10 have been carefully selected from among the best personal development books on earth and are full of wisdom, practical and inspirational stories for fuelling your growth.
+These 10 have been carefully selected from among the best personal development books on earth and are full of wisdom and practical and inspirational stories for fueling your growth.
 So grab a comfortable spot, perhaps a cup of coffee, and let's sink into the pages of these life-transforming reads that will inspire motivation and set you up for greatness!

 1. Atomic Habits by James Clear:

 James Clear's Atomic Habits is a game-changer for anyone aiming to build lasting habits.
-Clear emphasises the power of small incremental changes, even as tiny as one per cent, that tend to compound over time.
+Clear emphasizes the power of small incremental changes, even as tiny as one percent, that tend to compound over time.
 The book discusses the mechanics of habit formation in an actionable way, presenting ways to make habits obvious, attractive, easy, and satisfying.
 The book combines a lot of very real-world examples and frameworks for application, making it ideal for someone interested in transforming their life.

 Why read it?
 Because it demonstrates making good habits and how to make a bad habit disappear for good.